benjaminion/upgrading-ethereum-book/src/book.md

 '748300000000000066e9000000000000c8680100000000000000000000000000'
 ```

-The serialisation is 24 bytes, smaller than the chunk size of 32 bytes, so we right-padded it up to a full chunk by adding zero-bytes to the end.
-This creates the first chunk.
+This gives us our first chunk.
 However, the full number of chunks we need is `2048 // 4 = 512` (`MAX_VALIDATORS_PER_COMMITTEE` divided by `uint64`s per chunk), so we must add 511 zero chunks.
 In practice this padding is done "virtually".
-The `merkleize_chunks()` function allows us to specify the full number of chunks and takes care of adding the extras.Behind the scenes, the `merkleize_chunks()` function is creating a ten-layer deep Merkle tree with our 512 chunks as leaves and returning the tree's root.
+The `merkleize_chunks()` function allows us to specify the full number of chunks and takes care of adding the extras.
+Behind the scenes, it is creating a ten-layer deep Merkle tree with our 512 chunks as leaves and returning the tree's root.

 ```python
 >>> merkleize_chunks([serialize(a.attesting_indices) + bytearray(8)], 512).hex()
 '04e3bf0951474a6b06dd506648fdf8e84866542614e1c14fa832cd4bebfda0e3'
 ```

 If this were a vector then our work would be done.
-However, when working with lists, there is a little further wrinkle.
-We need finally to concatenate the actual length of the list with the root that we have, and hash those together.
-This is the `mix_in_length()` function described [above](#mixing-in-the-length).
+However, when working with lists, there is a little further wrinkle: as a final step we need to concatenate the root that we have with the actual length of the list and hash them together.
+This is the `mix_in_length()` function described [above](#mixing-in-the-length) which we implement here by Merkleizing the list's Merkle root with the list's length.

 ```python
 assert(a.attesting_indices.hash_tree_root() ==